ColoradoDemography/Server-and-Website-Documentation/doc/application-directory.md

   - [Labor Force Participation](https://gis.dola.colorado.gov/economy-labor-force/data/labor-force/)
   - [Municipal Population and Housing Estimates](https://gis.dola.colorado.gov/population/data/muni-pop-housing/)

+These all pull data from the estimates database in postgres via the demog lookup.
+Slowly replacing with new lookups within the website.

 ### Historical County Populations
 - [Application Link](https://arcg.is/1KXX05)

+Series of maps showing Colorado's counties and their populations through history.

 ### Historical Birthplaces of Colorado Residents
 - [Application Link](https://public.flourish.studio/visualisation/3775693/)

+Application hosted in Flourish to show what states Colorado residents were born in through history.
+Need the Flourish login to access

 ### Historical Residence of Colorado Born
 - [Application Link](https://public.flourish.studio/visualisation/3832584/)

+Application hosted in Flourish to show where people born in Colorado have lived through history.
+Need the Flourish login to access

 ### Job Change Map
 - [Github](https://github.com/ColoradoDemography/Job_Change)
 - [Application Link](https://gis.dola.colorado.gov/Job_Change/)

+Map showing the change in the number of jobs in counties between desired years.
+The data is drawn from our estimates database using the demog lookup.
+Changes have to be made in a development environment so that webpack can be applied.
+Changes to the data will be made automatically when new data is loaded into the database but the default year has to be changed within the program.

 ### Jobs and Migration
 - [Github](https://github.com/ColoradoDemography/Jobs_Migration)